CodeAstronautic/Chatbot-using-node-red/README.md

 Project Description
-The typical customer care chatbot can answer simple questions, such as store locations and hours, directions, and maybe even making appointments.
-When a question falls outside of the scope of the pre-determined question set, the option is typically to tell the customer the question isn’t valid or offer to speak to a real person.
+The typical customer care chatbot can answer simple questions.

 To take it a step further, we will use the Smart Document Understanding feature of Watson Discovery to train it on what text in the owners manual is important and what is not.
 This will improve the answers returned from the queries.